NJJFF Virtual Film Festival Frequently Asked Questions

 Where can I find out about post-screening discussions and speakers?

-Post-screening discussion and speaker info can be found on our Festival Schedule page once it is announced.
+Post-screening discussion and speaker info can be found on our Festival Schedule page once it is announced or in the 2021 Festival brochure.

 What kinds of films does the NJJFF screen?